lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

   CREATE STREAM demo (temperature bigint) WITH (FORMAT="JSON"...)
   ```

-  However, data type definitions are already specified through EdgeX ``Core contract Service`` , and to improve the using experience, user are NOT necessary to specify data types when creating stream.
-Kuiper source tries to load all of ``value descriptors`` from ``Core contract Service`` during initialization of a rule (so now if you have any updated value descriptors, you will have to **restart the rule**), then if with any data sending from message bus, it will be converted into [corresponding data types](../rules/sources/edgex.md).
+  However, data type definitions are already specified in the EdgeX events/readings and to improve the using experience, user are NOT necessary to specify data types when creating stream.
+For any data sending from message bus, it will be converted into [corresponding data types](../rules/sources/edgex.md).

 - An EdgeX message bus sink is extended to support send analysis result back to EdgeX Message Bus.
 User can also choose to send analysis result to RestAPI, Kuiper already supported it.